 - Open the Settings app and go to Apps.

-- List of installed apps will appear.
-Select BlueStacks from the list and click Uninstall.
+- Select BlueStacks from the list and click Uninstall.

 Sometimes BlueStacks won’t open after a Windows update.
 If an update caused this issue, the only option might be to roll back to the previous build by following these steps: